awsdocs/aws-codepipeline-user-guide/doc_source/create-cloudtrail-S3-source-console.md

 arn:aws:codepipeline:us\-east\-2:80398EXAMPLE:MyFirstPipeline

 1. To create or specify an IAM service role that grants Amazon CloudWatch Events permissions to invoke the target associated with your Amazon CloudWatch Events rule \(in this case, the target is CodePipeline\):
-   + Choose **Create a new role for this specific resource** to create a service role that gives Amazon CloudWatch Events permissions to your start your pipeline executions when triggered\.
+   + Choose **Create a new role for this specific resource** to create a service role that gives Amazon CloudWatch Events permissions to your start your pipeline executions\.
-   + Choose **Use existing role** to enter a service role that gives Amazon CloudWatch Events permissions to your start your pipeline executions when triggered\.
+   + Choose **Use existing role** to enter a service role that gives Amazon CloudWatch Events permissions to your start your pipeline executions\.

 1. Review your rule to make sure it meets your requirements, and then choose **Configure details**\.